 1. Papas Rellenas: Eggplant and Potato Croquettes

 Papas Rellenas are a popular croquette in many Latin American countries.
-In this recipe, the crispy potato croquettes have a savory, sweet, and spicy eggplant filling that’s surrounded by creamy mashed potatoes.
+In this recipe by the Cruelty Free Family, the crispy potato croquettes have a savory, sweet, and spicy eggplant filling that’s surrounded by creamy mashed potatoes.
 They’re then paired with a creamy and irresistible avocado sauce for dipping, but they can also be served with salsa or aji sauce.
 These are a great way to use up leftover mashed potatoes, but it’s also worth making mashed potatoes just to experience this flavorful appetizer.

 2. Seitan Asada